Project credentials

 Can I customize the workflow?

 Extensively.
 Add project-specific coding standards via a constitution file, create custom slash commands, configure phase selection (skip spec, skip test), set custom base branches, and adjust loop iteration limits.
-Customizations live in .claude/.local/ and are never overwritten by updates.
+Customizations live in .sequant/settings.json and are never overwritten by updates.